 Because of these laws, it can sometimes be difficult to know whether you’re following the rules or not.
 And this is why we’ve compiled a helpful list of Australia’s electric scooter laws by state so that you can keep track of all the do’s and don’ts when riding an e-scooter in Australia.

 Electric scooter laws: QLD

-Brisbane was the first Australian city to trial electric Lime scooters.
-During this ongoing trial, e-scooters can travel at a maximum speed of 25km/h, and can only be used on footpaths – not on roads or in cycle lanes.
+Since that initial trial, you can still only travel on an e-scooter at a maximum speed of 25km/h and should only be ridden on footpaths (wherever possible) – not on roads or in cycle lanes.

 Electric scooter laws: NSW

 New South Wales road rules currently say that “powered foot scooters…cannot be registered and can only be used on private land.”
 Therefore, it is illegal to ride an electric scooter in any public space (road or footpath) in New South Wales, other than on private property.